Are You Sure the Patient Has Hypopituitarism?

 Conversely IGF-I levels in the lower half of the normal range may be seen in more than a third of older adults with proven GHD.
 Therefore, provocative tests of GH secretion are often needed to diagnose or rule out GHD.
 One common situation in which a GH provocative testing may be unnecessary is in a patient with a known organic pituitary disease (e.g., macroadenoma) who is already known to have deficiency of multiple other pituitary hormones together with a low serum IGF-I concentration, in which the probability of GHD is almost 100%.

 Growth hormone stimulation can be achieved with a variety of tests.
 The gold standard test is the insulin tolerance test (ITT).
 GHRH-arginine and glucagon stimulation are also reliable tests.
 Arginine alone, clonidine, L-DOPA, even in combination, are less reliable and much more likely to provide false-positive results.
-The the exact cutoff values for peak GH levels to diagnose AGHD varies by test and are lower in obese patients, for each of the recommended tests above a peak stimulated GH level of <3 ng/mL is consistent with AGHD.
+However, most pediatric endocrinology centers in the United States still use these combinations due to the shorter duration of the test and the availability of the drugs.
+The exact cutoff values for peak GH levels to diagnose AGHD varies by test and are lower in obese patients, for each of the recommended tests above a peak stimulated GH level of <3 ng/mL is consistent with AGHD.
+In children, the cutoff level of <10 ng/ml has been accepted for making the diagnosis in the United States.
 Stimulation with an agonist mimetic of the gut peptide ghrelin has been proposed as a safe, simple test, and preliminary results suggest an accuracy similar to the other riskier tests; but it has still not been widely validated.